David Koch Dead, Billionaire Conservative Passed Away At Age 79

 Born into an upper-middle-class Kansas family in 1940, David followed in the footsteps of his father, a chemical engineer, and got his start in chemical engineering.
 By 1970, he had joined the family business, Koch Industries.

-For the past couple of decades, the brothers were known for their exorbitant wealth, their donations to humanitarian causes, and their politics.
+For the past couple of decades, the brothers were known for their exorbitant wealth, their donations to humanitarian causes and their politics.

 Wealth

-At the time of his death, according to Forbes, Koch was worth an estimated $50.5 billion, making him the 11th-richest person in the world (NBC News claims he was worth $42.4 billion, which would knock him down on the list of the world’s richest).
-His family’s business, Koch Industries, derived its revenue from crude oil refining, fertilizer production, as well as manufacturing Dixie Cups and and Quilted Northern toilet paper.
+At the time of his death, Koch was worth an estimated $50.5 billion, according to Forbes, making him the 11th-richest person in the world (NBC News claims he was worth $42.4 billion, which would knock him down on the list of the world’s richest).
+His family’s business, Koch Industries, derived its revenue from crude oil refining and fertilizer production, as well as manufacturing Dixie Cups and Quilted Northern toilet paper.

 Philanthropy

-David, like his brother, donated tens — even hundreds — of millions of dollars to various charitable causes.
-David specifically donated huge sums to medical research; a desire perhaps borne of his own battle with prostate cancer 27 years ago.
+David, like his brother, donated millions of dollars to various charitable causes.
+David specifically donated huge sums to medical research — a desire perhaps borne of his own battle with prostate cancer 27 years ago.

 BREAKING: David Koch, one of the richest people in the world and a donor to the Republican Party, has died at age 79 – New Yorker https://t.co/mDiwuW6hgT pic.twitter.com/7RspE8tIBM